petrohi/k155la3/content/posts/2022/speech_robot_part1.md

 ![vivado_project_3](/media/2022/speech_robot_part1/vivado_project_3.png)

 Next, add the `Arty-A7-100-Master.xdc` constraint file.
-We use this constraint file to assign the pins of the FPGA chip to the upper part of the JB PMOD interface where we connect the MIC3 module.
+We use this constraint file to assign the pins of the FPGA chip.
+The upper part of the JB PMOD interface is connected to the MIC3 module.
+The upper parts of the JA and JD PMOD interfaces are connected the left and right motor’s HB3 modules correspondingly.

 ![vivado_project_4](/media/2022/speech_robot_part1/vivado_project_4.png)